-Henry Albert Schwabe was born on 25 March 1841, the son of Leopold and Elizabeth (Priestly) Schwabe.
+Henry Albert Schwabe was born on 25 March 1841, the son of Leopold and Emma Frances (Priestly) Schwabe.

 He married Eleanor Burdett on 14 April 1864 in Manchester Cathedral.
 Henry died on 11 May 1898 in Dingle Bank, Lymm, Cheshire.
 Eleanor Burdett was born in 1843.
 She died on 10 September 1895 in Lymm, Cheshire.